Economic growth: Solow–Swan model

 Although the rate of investment in the model is exogenous, under certain conditions the model implicitly predicts convergence in the rates of investment across countries.
 In a global economy with a global financial capital market, financial capital flows to the countries with the highest return on investment.
 In the Solow-Swan model countries with less capital/worker (poor countries) have a higher return on investment due to the diminishing returns to capital.
 As a consequence, capital/worker and output/worker in a global financial capital market should converge to the same level in all countries.
 Since historically financial capital has not flowed to the countries with less capital/worker, the basic Solow–Swan model has a conceptual flaw.
 Beginning in the 1990s, this flaw has been addressed by adding additional variables to the model that can explain why some countries are less productive than others and, therefore, do not attract flows of global financial capital even though they have less (physical) capital/worker.

 In practice, convergence was rarely achieved.
 In 1957, Solow applied his model to data from the U.S. gross national product to estimate contributions.
 This showed that the increase in capital and labor stock only accounted for about half of the output, while the population increase adjustments to capital explained eighth.
 This remaining unaccounted growth output is known as the Solow Residual.
 Here the A of (t) "technical progress" was the reason for increased output.
 Nevertheless, the model still had flaws.
 It gave no room for policy to influence the growth rate.
 Few attempts were also made by the RAND Corporation the non-profit think tank and frequently visiting economist Kenneth Arrow to work out the kinks in the model.
 They suggested that new knowledge was indivisible and that it is endogenous with a certain fixed cost.
 Arrow's further explained that new knowledge obtained by firms comes from practice and built a model that "knowledge" accumulated through experience.

-According to Harrod, the natural growth rate is the maximum rate of growth allowed by the increase of variables like population growth, technological improvement and growth in natural resources.

-In fact, the natural growth rate is the highest attainable growth rate which would bring about the fullest possible employment of the resources existing in the economy.